 What Our Clients Are Saying

 Amazing travel agent!!
 My husband and I went on our first trip out of the US this year thanks to the hard work by an amazing travel agent.
-She was able to find us a beautiful vacation spot within our budget and helped us through the entire process of booking the vacation, answering all of our questions about obtaining passports, giving us a step by step brochure to take with us on our trip which had all of our information needed for the trip, and booking all of our excursions while in Cabo.
+She was able to find us a beautiful vacation spot within our budget and helped us through the entire process of booking the vacation and answering all of our questions about obtaining passports.
+She gave us a step by step brochure to take with us which had all information needed for the trip, and booking all of our excursions while in Cabo.
 I highly recommend Tasha at Pack and Play Travel.
 Every vacation we go on will be through her agency!!!